Doctor insights on:

 - Drinking before blood test throws off liver function tests

 - Drinking before liver function test

 - Drinking alcohol before blood test

-- Is it okay to drink coffee before a metabolic panel blood test?
+- Can i drink coffee before a blood test?

-- Can you drink water before a fasting blood glucose test?
+- Can you drink before a blood test?